-Aon also successfully renewed its signatory status to the 2020 UK Stewardship Code.
+Aon also successfully renewed its signatory status to the 2020 UK Stewardship Code, which is a voluntary code established by the Financial Reporting Council that sets high standards on stewardship for asset owners, investment managers and service providers.

 What is fiduciary management?